fabfabBesnard/Parallel-Variant-Calling/README.md

 > note
 >
 >  Only two profiles are defined in the second part of the config file.
-The pipeline has been optimized to run in our lab cluster.
+The pipeline has been optimized to run in our lab computing cluster.
 Running in an other environment may require to create a new profile.
 Expertise in nextflow is preferable to edit the profile configurations.

 The configuration file must be given to the command line with the -c option:
 - `-c` : + path to configuration file.
 The provided config file contains all default values and configurations for runs at our lab cluster ([PSMN](http://www.ens-lyon.fr/PSMN/doku.php)).